seatme/compressor_requirejs/README.rst

         #absolute path to temporary directory
         COMPRESSOR_REQUIREJS_TMP = '/tmp'

-        #path to global configuration for requirejs bulid aka 'mainConfigFile' in r.js configuration
+        # Path to the global build configuration for RequireJS (the
-        # WARNING setting this path overwrites built in global config of this plugin and some feature can not working
+        # "mainConfigFile" in r.js optimization configuration).
+The path should
+        # be relative to STATIC_ROOT
         COMPRESSOR_REQUIREJS_GLOBAL_CONFIG = 'path/to/global/requirejs/config.js'

-        #setup compressor_requirejs caching backend, preferred local memory backend mainly for development,
-        #backend should be configured in django CACHE configuration
-        #default: 'locmem'
-        COMPRESSOR_REQUIREJS_CACHE_BACKEND = 'locmem'

-        #timeout for caching results in cache (in seconds)
-        #default: 3600
-        COMPRESSOR_REQUIREJS_CACHE_TIMEOUT = 3600
+        # Executable path for running the r.js optimization.
+It is preferred to

-        #node js executable path, it is preferred to have mapped 'node' in your PATH
+        # have 'node' on your PATH
-        #default: node
+        # default: node
-        COMPRESSOR_REQUIREJS_NODE_EXECUTABLE = 'node'
+        COMPRESSOR_REQUIREJS_ENVIORNMENT_EXECUTABLE = 'node'

-        #setup custom logging function for output
-        def logging_compressor_requirejs(text):
-            import logging
-            logger = logging.getLogger('mainapp.custom')
-            logger.debug(text)

-        COMPRESSOR_REQUIREJS_LOGGING_OUTPUT_FUNCTION = logging_compressor_requirejs

 Using